 The VAT MOSS can be used by EU and non-EU sellers.
 However, as a non-EU business you would need to register on the ‘non-Union’ MOSS, specifically designed for overseas sellers.

 Indeed, EU and non-EU sellers don’t use the same MOSS scheme and the process to join the scheme is slightly different.
-With the end of the transition period coming up, the Union scheme will no longer be available in Great Britain – because the UK will have left the Single Market- and as such, businesses trading digital services should consider reviewing their position and switch scheme if they want to continue benefiting from a relief of administrative burden that offer the MOSS.
+With the end of the transition period coming up, the Union scheme will no longer be available in Great Britain – because the UK will have left the Single Market- and as such, businesses trading digital services should consider reviewing their position and switch scheme if they want to continue benefiting from a relief of administrative burden that the MOSS offers.

 You are a UK business supplying digital services to EU consumers